 The single measurement precision of product CO2_IASA_NLIS (from IASI on Metop-A) is 1 ppm.
-The mean bias (global offset) is 0.57 ppm.
-The product appears to meet the "relative systematic error" requirement of better than 0.5 ppm: the estimated relative accuracy is in the range 0.46-0.49 ppm.
-The product is also very stable (-0.01 +/- 0.01 ppm/year (1-sigma)) meeting the requirement for long-term drift.
+The mean bias (global offset) is 0.96 ppm.
+The estimated relative accuracy is around 1 ppm.
+The probability that the < 0.5 ppm user requirement is met has been estimated to 50% taking into account the uncertainty of the reference data and assessment method.
+The product is also very stable (0.06 + /- 0.10 ppm/year (1-sigma)) meeting the requirement for long-term drift stability.
 The performance of product CO2_IASB_NLIS (from IASI on Metop-B) seems to be similar.